techboy04/revive-system-2.0/README.md

 The revive system contains:
 - Interact or Walk on to revive
 - Fast bleed out
-- Instant Respawn button (similar to what Starwatch)
+- Instant Respawn button (similar to what Starwatch has)
+- Hide downed teammates from enemies (similar to what Starwatch has)
 - Crawling or knocked down when downed
 - Downed timer or no timer
 - Choice on which Teams will be affected by the system